ahmedheikal173/Distance-Measurements/README.md

 # Distance-Measurements
-I'm excited to share is our implementation of a distance measurement system using the ATmega32 microcontroller and the HC-SR04 ultrasonic sensor.
+I'm excited to share my implementation of a distance measurement system using the ATmega32 microcontroller and the HC-SR04 ultrasonic sensor.
 Here's a glimpse of what we've accomplished:

 - 📏 Utilizes the HC-SR04 ultrasonic sensor for precise distance measurements.
 - 🖥️ Interfaces with an LCD for displaying distance data.